 In a world and time where the hot-button topic of abortion has been a divisive point of political pull; In a place where the majority of those in power will never have to grapple with the decision their entire lives, how do we shift our perspective to find the empathy towards those that are directly affected by the when, how, and who that can undergo the procedure?
 Eliza Hittman’s new film might be a starting place.
 She’s a filmmaker who’s films are often hemmed in by the sense that their sullen young characters are stuck on a one-way subway ride to lost innocence.
-Both of her previous works (It Felt Like Love and Beach Rats) brought sensitive observations but also a little sense of predictability in their downward trajectories, both making sexual awakenings invariably a rude awakening.
+Her previous works were ones of sensitive observations but also ones of predictability in their downward trajectories, as they make sexual awakenings invariably a rude awakening.

 With her third feature, her possible starting point to the previously posed question, Never Rarely Sometimes Always, that’s not entirely the case.
 But make no mistake, this too is another unsparing drama about the hardships that can come with coming of age — sex brings, as it does in all of Hittman’s movies, a little more than heartache, disappointment, and trouble.
 And the trouble this time is indeed serious: Quiet and reserved seventeen-year-old Autumn (incredible newcomer Sidney Flanigan) is pregnant in rural Pennsylvania, where her options are exceedingly limited.
 That’s a greater obstacle than Hittman has ever placed before one of her withdrawn, confused young protagonists.
 The paradox of the film is that in doing so, she somehow liberates the character from the crushing inevitability that’s defined her work until now.